Daniel Libeskind | The Jewish Museum Berlin – part 1

 The competition design by Daniel Libeskind was entitled “Between the Lines”; it envisaged, along with a complete renovation of the old Kollegienhaus, a new impressive zigzagging-shaped building.

-“The new design, which was created a year before the Berlin Wall came down was based on three conceptions that formed the museum’s foundation: first, the impossibility of understanding the history of Berlin without understanding the enormous intellectual, economic and cultural contribution made by the Jewish citizens of Berlin, second, the necessity to integrate physically and spiritually the meaning of the Holocaust into the consciousness and memory of the city of Berlin.
+“The new design, which was created a year before the Berlin Wall came down was based on three conceptions that formed the museum’s foundation: first, the impossibility of understanding the history of Berlin without understanding the enormous intellectual, economic, and cultural contribution made by the Jewish citizens of Berlin, second, the necessity to integrate physically and spiritually the meaning of the Holocaust into the consciousness and memory of the city of Berlin.
 Third, that only through the acknowledgment and incorporation of this erasure and void of Jewish life in Berlin, can the history of Berlin and Europe have a human future” (from Daniel Libeskind’s project brief).

-From the entrance located in the Kollegienhaus, though a large bare-concrete void, visitors descend to an underground basement level; from here a passage connects the old and the new building, which has no other access, making the two constructions appear independent while they are actually deeply interconnected.
+From the entrance located in the Kollegienhaus, through a large bare-concrete void, visitors descend to an underground basement level; from here a passage connects the old and the new building, which has no other access, making the two constructions appear independent while they are actually deeply interconnected.
 Three different underground axes, each expressing a specific theme, connect the descending point with different parts of the complex.
 The “Axis of Continuity, leading to the exhibition galleries, symbolizes the continuum of history.
 The “Axis of Emigration”, representing those who were forced to leave Germany, leads both to daylight and to the Garden of Exile and Emigration, where a matrix of concrete boxes contains a series of willow oaks.
 Every box is tilted 12°degrees from the vertical, recreating the sense of disorientation and instability felt by the exiled.
 The third axis leads to a dark dead-end where the Holocaust tower lies; along the path are glass cases containing objects that belonged to some of the persons killed by the Nazis.
 These three divergent axes intersect; thus expressing the connection between these three different stories of the German Jews.

 Left: The Holocaust tower and the Garden of the Exile, Photo © JBitterBredt